Heart of God Church: Heart For Our Heroes Initiatives

 As part of its Heart For Our Heroes initiatives during the COVID-19 pandemic, Heart of God Church partnered with different religious organizations to give out thousands of care packs and cards to medical professionals, frontline workers in the Changi Airport Group, hawker centre cleaners, and others.

 Heart Community Services

 Heart Community Services is a fund established by Heart of God Church in 2008 to provide financial and educational support, as well as social services to the local community.
 Through it, pocket money, opportunity grants and scholarships are disbursed to young people from less well-to-do backgrounds, or whose families are going through a financial crisis.

 From April to June 2020, funds donated to Heart Community Services went towards an allocated budget that supported those whose families and livelihoods were significantly affected by COVID-19.
 Over the three months, the church gave S$170,100 in financial aid to 144 church members.
 One hundred recipients were students.

-The #LoveOthers Project

-In 2015, the church organised a campaign called #loveothers to encourage small acts of kindness to others, such as sending chocolates and notes to the letterboxes of Pasir Ris residents.